plebnet-dev/website/src/content/post/events.md

 Date: Jan 7, 2023, 8:00 AM PST

+This is a Members Only Event.

 Description: Hi!
 I'm Andrew and am the PM at Stakwork.
 The product I lead is called the Bounties Platform and would like to share with you how you can simultaneously sharpen your coding skills while earning bitcoin at the same time!

 Duration: 1 hour

 [Site](https://community.sphinx.chat/bounties)

+Created By: eCurrencyHodler

 Location: Members-Stage